IRTF-HRPC/drafts/draft-political.md

 Acknowledgements
 ================

-Thanks to Michael Rogers, Andrew Sullivan, Brian Carpenter, Mark Perkins and all contributors and reviewers on the hrpc mailinglist.
-Special thanks to Gisela Perez de Acha for some thorough editing rounds, and Amelia Andersdotter for significant text contributions.
+Thanks to Michael Rogers, Joe Hall, Andrew Sullivan, Brian Carpenter, Mark Perkins, S Moonesamy and all contributors and reviewers on the hrpc mailinglist.
+Special thanks to Gisela Perez de Acha for some thorough editing rounds, and Amelia Andersdotter for text contributions.

 Research Group Information
 ==========================